awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 Be sure to use `interface` as the VPC endpoint type and a service name value that includes `kms` and the region where your VPC is located\.

 The command does not include the `PrivateDnsNames` parameter because its default value is true\.
 To disable this option, you can include the parameter with a value of `false`\.
 Private DNS names are available only when the `enableDnsHostnames` and `enableDnsSupport` attributes of your VPC are set to `true`\.
-To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) API\.
+To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) operation\.

 The following diagram shows the syntax of the command\.